What vitamins do horses need in their daily diet?

 Much fuss is made about vitamin A. This vitamin is quite possibly the most over-supplemented vitamin in the horse feed world.

-Vitamin A is present in the grass, hay or haylage-based diets in the form of carotenoids, primarily beta-carotene which is converted to retinol in the intestine.
+Vitamin A is present in the grass, hay or haylage-based diets in the form of carotenoids, primarily beta-carotene, which is converted to retinol in the intestine.

 Adult horses feeding on even 2-year-old hay with a beta carotene level as low as 4 mg/kg (compared to 30 to 385 mg/kg normally present in forages have shown in research to have no symptoms of vitamin A deficiency.

-What you need to know is that vitamin A is abundant in the grass and is very unlikely to be deficient in our UK horse hay if it is under two years old.
-When a foodstuff is naturally green such as grass, hay, alfalfa etc. this indicates good levels of vitamin A.
+What you need to know is that vitamin A is abundant in the grass and is very unlikely to be deficient in our UK horse hay, if it is under two years old.
+When a foodstuff is naturally green, such as grass, hay, alfalfa, etc., this indicates good levels of vitamin A.

-However, if you are feeding forage or feedstuffs which are not green then levels are likely to be too low.
+However, if you are feeding forage or feedstuffs which are not green, then levels are likely to be too low.
 Levels of vitamin A in beet pulp and copra are low, as is straw.
-So if these are being used as a grass or hay replacer then supplementation of vitamin A would be wise.
+So, if these are being used as a grass or hay replacer, then supplementation of vitamin A would be wise.

-Do not feed carrots to horses with laminitis due to the high sugar content, it is better to use a horse feed balancer which contains good levels of vitamin A if you are feeding straw or hay which is more than one year old to laminitis-prone horses or ponies.
+Do not feed carrots to horses with laminitis due to the high sugar content.
+It is better to use a horse feed balancer which contains good levels of vitamin A, if you are feeding straw or hay which is more than one year old to laminitis-prone horses or ponies.

 The reason we add vitamin A to our Laminae Plus Balancer is that we recognise that many horses prone to laminitis will not be able to access vitamin A through eating grass, cannot have carrots and may be fed old hay or straw as a major portion of their diet.